Barrineer/Emerald-MGBA-XML/README.md

 6. There should be a console message saying "Successfully wrote all data to file." if successful and poke_data.xml will be updated

 TODO:
-1. Figure out a more appropriate callback function that doesn't run every in game frame (I would rather have a callback that runs every few seconds instead of every frame if possible)
-2. Split the code into modules instead of all in one file UNLESS a single file has faster load times.
+1. Split the code into modules instead of all in one file UNLESS a single file has faster load times.
-3. Add versioning
+2. Add versioning
-4. Possibly add a config file for changing things such as the game being run (Emerald,FireRed,Ruby,Sapphire) or the name of the output file for example
+3. Possibly add a config file for changing things such as the game being run (Emerald,FireRed,Ruby,Sapphire) or the name of the output file for example
-5. Add data addresses for getting the data for other games than just Emerald
+4. Add data addresses for getting the data for other games than just Emerald
-6. Figure out where ability data is stored (mainly important for when a randomizer is used and the abilities for poke are shuffled)
+5. Figure out where ability data is stored (mainly important for when a randomizer is used and the abilities for poke are shuffled)
-7. Add a standalone customizable UI (for now using excel for quickly visualizing the data)
+6. Add a standalone customizable UI (for now using excel for quickly visualizing the data)